Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 (X^T)_{ij} = X_{ji}
 $$

-I will explain to you with an example of the transpose of column vector is row vector.
+I will explain to you with an example, the transpose of column vector is row vector.

 $$
 \vec x = \begin{bmatrix}